Indo-European Movements

 Map 2 – The extent of the Eastern Bell Beaker Culture representing the origin of the Celts – c2600 to c2300 BC – (The earliest Italic peoples, of South Indo-European Yamnaya origin and thus closely related to the earliest Celts, probably occupied the lower portion of the Danube valley at this time) (Further expansions to the northwest during this period eventually produced the Celtoid offshoot of the Celts)

-Map 3 – The extent of the Unetice Culture (north part) and the Danubian Early Bronze Age (south part) – c2300 to c1600 BC – (The Unetice Culture may have been the area in which South Indo-European Proto-Celts of the Bell Beaker Culture mixed with North Indo-European Proto-Balts of the Corded Ware Culture to form the Proto-Germanic people
+Map 3 – The extent of the Unetice Culture (north part) and the Danubian Early Bronze Age (south part) – c2300 to c1600 BC – (These two groups may represent diverging Celtic cultures, the Unetice Culture eventually disappearing and being partly absorbed by the Danubian Early Bronze Age, which spawned the later Celtic cultures of Central Europe)

-Map 4 – The extent of the Tumulus Culture, showing a loss of territory in the north (this having become the original Proto-Germanic territory) but expansion both eastwards and westwards – c1600 to c1200 BC – (Celts expand into what is now eastern France)
+Map 4 – The extent of the Celtic Tumulus Culture that developed from the Danubian Early Bronze Age, showing a loss of territory in the north but expansion both eastwards and westwards – c1600 to c1200 BC – (Celts expand into what is now eastern France)

 Map 5 – The extent of most of the Urnfield Culture without the Northwestern and Transdanubian areas (possibly West Germanic and P-Italic respectively) – c1300 to c750 BC – (Celtic begins to replace Celtoid in southeastern Britain (i.e. Brittonic) and expands further into what is now northern France) (The Celtoid offshoot of the Celts occupies most of the area of the Atlantic Bronze Age during this period)